allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 And how does it refer to the reality?
 [Postgres page size is 8kB](https://www.postgresql.org/docs/current/storage-toast.html#:~:text=PostgreSQL%20uses%20a%20fixed%20page,tuples%20to%20span%20multiple%20pages.).
-Let's assume that 20% is for metadata, so it's 6kB left.
+Let’s assume that 20% is for metadata, so it’s 6kB left.
-Half of the page is needed to store pointers to node's children, so it gives us 3kB for values.
+Half of the page is needed to store pointers to node’s children, so it gives us 3kB for values.
 BIGINT size is 8 bytes, thus we may store ~375 values in a single page.